yoshimabudiman-spec/emnist_cnn_model/README.md

 This testing notebook is useful when users want to:

 * Load a trained EMNIST `.h5` model
-* Test the model using their own handwritten digit or letter image
+* Test the model using a sample handwritten digit or letter image
+* Test the model using their own custom handwritten image
 * Change the model filename without retraining
 * Display the predicted character
 * Verify whether the saved model works correctly after training